Conner-Anderson/discord-hvz-docs/docs/index.md

 - Mild tech-saviness.
 You must have dabbled in coding at some point, are not afraid of a command-prompt, and are willing to read a few StackOverflow pages if things don't go quite right.
 - A Discord account that owns the server you want to run the bot on.
 You could also just get the owner to do a few setup steps for you.
 - A Google account to access the Google Sheet and the Sheets API.
 - A computer with an internet connection that can run the bot for the entire game.
 For example, you may leave your desktop on, borrow someone's old laptop, or use a Raspberry Pi in the closet.
-This documentation is written for a Windows PC, but with a little translation, should work fine for Linux or Mac.

 This software is for HvZ admin teams willing to do a bit of legwork to set it up, giving you an HvZ system entirely under your control.

 ## Get Started

-[Setup](setup.md){ .md-button } &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Start from scratch in getting the bot running.
+[Installation](installation.md){ .md-button } &emsp; &emsp; &emsp; &emsp; Start from scratch in getting the bot running.

 [Running the Game](running_the_game.md){ .md-button } &emsp; Learn the process of running a game with Discord-HvZ.